Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 My PoC is to write a simple [authentication page](https://github.com/Darkness4/auth-htmx) with a counter behind it.
 It uses Go, HTMX and OAuth2.
 It's more complex than a blog, but this PoC tests HTMX in depth.

-Testing with OAuth2 is a good PoC because:
+Testing with OAuth2 is a good PoC because it tests:

-- It tests the UX of login flow (login, logout).
+- The UX of login flow (login, logout).
-- It tests a small state management ("is logged").
+- A small state management ("is logged").
-- It tests the authorization ("count only if is logged").
+- The authorization ("count only if is logged").

 The conclusion I draw from this experiment is as follows: